maxschelski/AutoNeuriteAnalyzer/README.md

 # pyNeurite
 A computer vision package that traces and analyzes neurites fully automated.
 Optimized for time-lapse videos.

-Used in Schelski and Bradke 2021
+Used in Schelski and Bradke, 2022, Science Advances (https://www.science.org/doi/10.1126/sciadv.abo2336)

 # Installation